-In the last two weeks, one agent in Manchester has sold seven properties to Hong Kong buyers.
+In the last two weeks, one agent in Manchester has sold seven homes to Hong Kong property buyers.
 Normally, he would sell one every six months.
-Demand for property in northern England from Hong Kong buyers is surging as the Chinese squeeze on the city intensifies.
+Demand for property in Northern England from Hong Kong buyers is surging as the Chinese squeeze on the city intensifies.

 These buyers are not the same kind of people who have been buying glitzy London new-builds, but are in their 30s and 40s and typically buying mid-range, three-bedroom semi-detached houses, said Mr James.